CamShaft54/jeopardy_score/README.md

 #####
 1. Create a new presentation in PowerPoint and save it as a PowerPoint Macro-Enabled Presentation (.pptm).
-2. Add the developer tab to the ribbon if you don't already have it using these instructions: https://www.howtogeek.com/400301/how-to-add-the-developer-tab-to-the-ribbon/ (they are for Word but should still work).
+2. Add the developer tab to the ribbon, if you don't already have it, using [these](https://www.howtogeek.com/400301/how-to-add-the-developer-tab-to-the-ribbon/) instructions (they are for Word but should still work).
 3. In the Developer tab click on the `Macros` button and type a name for the macro (eg. "GetSlideNumber").
 Click Create.
 4. In the inner window of the new window paste in the code below between `Sub *yourMacroName*()` and `End Sub`
     ```